langfield/Cheat.lean/README.md

   For example, `a` in `def a := b` must be an identifier, but we use `a` elsewhere as an arbitrary term (e.g. in `a = b`.
 One option is to use lowercase letters for identifiers, names, variables, and uppercase letters for terms.
+As is common in the Lean 4 docs, greek letter could be used for types.
+So we would write an arbitrary type declaration as `a : α`.
+The distinction between terms and types is crucial (even though, technically, all types are terms, since they have type `Type u`), especially for beginners.

-* In anchors, the following symbols are filtered out, i.e. mapped to the empty
+  However, the distinction between which operators and keywords are applicable to identifiers and which are applicable to arbitrary terms may be clear enough from the examples given.

-  string:
+* In anchors (links to markdown subsections of the form `#token1-token2`), the following symbols are filtered out, i.e. mapped to the empty string:

   1. `:`
   2. `=`